 When a URSP rule is determined to be applicable for a given application (see clause 6.6.2.1), the UE shall select a Route Selection Descriptor within this URSP rule in the order of the Route Selection Descriptor Precedence.

-When a valid Route Selection Descriptor is found, the UE determines if there is an existing PDU Session that matches all components in the selected Route Selection Descriptor.
+When a valid Route Selection Descriptor is found and the Route Selection Descriptor does not include a Time Window or a Location Criteria, the UE determines if there is an existing PDU Session that matches all components in the selected Route Selection Descriptor.
 The UE compares the components of the selected Route Selection Descriptor with the existing PDU Session(s) as follows:

 - For a component which only contains one value (e.g. SSC mode), the value of the PDU Session has to be identical to the value specified in the Route Selection Descriptor.